What You Need to Know About Amazon's CDN

 When CloudFront is configured, you must provide an origin.
 As mentioned above, this is the server where CloudFront will load your web content.
 Now imagine your origin server, which communicates with the CDN, goes down.
 Even though the CDN may be able to temporarily serve incoming traffic, it will shortly start failing once the caches begin expiring.

 CloudFront makes it simple to add another layer of redundancy to your website.
-You can configure a failover origin, so that if CloudFront fails to receive a response from your first origin, it will begin requesting content from the failover origin.
+You can configure a failover origin so that if CloudFront fails to receive a response from your first origin, it will begin requesting content from the failover origin.
 This removes another single point of failure in your web stack at the network level.

-The diagram above illustrates how CloudFront can be setup to redirect traffic from Origin Server A if it has an issue, or the website crashes.
+The diagram above illustrates how CloudFront can be setup to redirect traffic from Origin Server A if it has an issue or the website crashes.
 In this scenario, traffic will be automatically rerouted to Origin Server B.

 Note: A key architecture principle in web development is to eliminate all single points of failure.
-A single point of failure is any one part of your web stack which would cause the website to go down if it crashed or was taken out.
+A single point of failure is any one part of your web stack that would cause the website to go down if it crashed or was taken out.

 Benefit from Amazon’s security and compliance

 Some of the largest websites in the world run on CloudFront and leverage its security features.
 Why wouldn’t we want to take advantage of all of the money, effort, and time the AWS team put into their platform and benefit from economies of scale?

 Because CDNs are deployed on the edge of your network, a CDN can provide additional security by acting as a fence around your website.
 It can intercept requests before they reach your website’s server, reducing load on your servers while also providing additional security at the network level.

 Amazon provisions specific tools and technologies into their web stacks to protect against all forms of modern web attacks.
 Tools like AWS Shield aim to provide additional layers of security at the network level around web attacks such as direct denial of service attacks, blocking the attacks before they get to your application.